Monkey Island: Escape from Monkey Island

 Escape from Monkey Island, the fourth installment, was released in 2000 for PC Windows, and in 2001 for Macintosh and PlayStation 2.

 When Guybrush Threepwood and Elaine Marley return from their honeymoon, they find that Elaine has been declared officially dead, her mansion is under a destruction order, and her position as governor is up for election.
 Guybrush investigates and unearths a conspiracy by LeChuck and evil real estate developer Ozzie Mandrill to use a voodoo talisman, "The Ultimate Insult", to make all pirates docile in order to turn the Caribbean into a center of tourism.

 Tales of Monkey Island

 Tales of Monkey Island is the fifth installment within the series, co-developed by Telltale Games and LucasArts, with a simultaneous release both on WiiWare and PC.
 Unlike other installments, Tales is an episodic adventure consisting of five different episodes.
 The first episode was released on July 7, with the last one released on December 8, 2009.

 During a heated battle with his nemesis, the evil pirate LeChuck, Guybrush unwittingly unleashes an insidious pox that rapidly spreads across the Caribbean, turning pirates into zombie-like monsters.
 The Voodoo Lady sends Guybrush in search of a legendary sea sponge to stem the epidemic, but this seemingly straightforward quest has surprises around every corner.

-Tales of Monkey Island was also released on PlayStation Network as a bundle for US$20.00.

-In November 2011, when CEO of Telltale games Dan Conners was asked a question about another season of Monkey Island, he replied: "I wish we had the rights to do more Monkey but we don't.
-Right now what I gather is LA is focused on building AAA titles internally but honestly we don't talk much these days".

-There had also been some speculation on Telltale Games forums about a possible sequel to Tales of Monkey Island, although this was dismissed by Gilbert, who stated: "Basically, when we were working on Tales, I understood that ...
-I'm too old for that job now" in an interview with Edge in March 2010.
-The Tales team claims that, despite a considerably increasing fanbase since 2009–10, there were not any plans to continue the series within the next five-year interval.
-In 2018 Telltale Games closed down.